-With the addition of two partime CEU troopers conducting safety audits in 2022 RISP CEU will increase the numbers of audits conducted by 15%.
+With the addition of one partime CEU troopers assisting with conducting safety audits in 2024 RISP CEU will increase the numbers of audits conducted by 15%.

 The one full-time (FTE) CEU member does not have any other law enforcement duties.
 This trooper dedicates 100% of his time to coinducting New Entrant Onsite and Offsite Safety Audits.